Femoral neck fractures and peritrochanteric fractures are equally prevalent and make up over 90 percent of proximal femur fractures.

 - basicervical is the base of femoral neck

 Though anyone can fracture their femoral neck, it’s considerably more common in elderly adults who have poor bone density.
-More than 90 percent of these fractures occur in people older than 50.
-They are more common in women.
+More than

 A femoral neck fracture can tear the blood vessels and cut off the blood supply to the femoral head.
 If the blood supply to the femoral head is lost, the bone tissue will die (a process called avascular necrosis), leading to the eventual collapse of the bone.
 Fractures that occur in places where the blood supply is not disrupted have a better chance of healing.